Langtang and Gosainkunda Trek 15 Days

 • Arrival and Departure transfer by private tourist vehicles.

-• Standard twin-sharing hotel accommodation in Kathmandu with breakfast as per the Itinerary.
+• Standard twin-sharing hotel accommodation in Kathmandu with breakfast.

-• Best available accommodation during the trek in a twin shared lodge
+• The best available accommodation during the trek in a twin shared lodge

 • Welcome and farewell dinner.